dafny-lang/dafny/Test/tutorial/ImpVerifiedCompiler/README.md

 Dafny's proofs are written using a small set of statements that are higher-level than tactics.
 For example, you can simulate the rules of [Hilbert's systems](TutorialSupport/Hilbert.dfy), [natural deduction](TutorialSupport/NaturalDeduction.dfy), and [sequent calculus](TutorialSupport/SequentCalculus.dfy).

+* Lemmas are sequents
+* Lemmas' bodies are proof scripts

 | File   | New concepts | Notes    |
 | ------ | ------------ | -------- |